DKKowalski/weatha/README.md

 ## How it works

 - On launch, the app requests foreground location permission with `expo-location`.
-- If granted, it fetches current weather and forecast from OpenWeather using your coordinates.
+- If granted, it fetches current weather and a 7‑day forecast from OpenWeather using your coordinates.
 - If denied/unavailable, it shows a city search screen to set coordinates.
 - React Query manages fetching, caching and staleness:
   - Current weather staleTime: 5 minutes